overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 Note that the process described in this article is only available for apps already published on the Overwolf app store.

 :::important Save your work
 Once done, don't forget to click the **save** button on the bottom of the screen.
 Navigation to another tab or page, will cause the loss of any unsaved data.
+Changes submitted will take up to ~15min to process and go live.
 :::

 ## Login to the developers console